majesticCoding/Bully-Modding-and-Documentation/PS2/Differences/README.md

 On the **PS2** version, there is a difference with IDs for vehicles, weapons and items.

-More specifically, vehicles start with the ID 248 on the **PS2**, but with 272 on **Scholarship Edition**.
+More specifically, vehicles start with the ID 248 on the **PS2**, but with the ID 272 on **Scholarship Edition**.
 This is due to the new characters and items added.

 This means that, if you want to get the **PS2** counterpart of an ID from **Scholarship Edition**, you'll have to subtract 24 for vehicles, 22 for weapons, and 34 for items.